2023-2024 League Rules

 7.0 PLAYER EQUIPMENT

-b.
-Teams must wear the uniform of the club to which they are registered.
-The uniform must display the Club crest/logo
+- Teams will wear the uniform of the club to which they are registered.

 a.
 All games shall have an assigned an Ontario Soccer registered referee(s).